sjg20/u-boot-concept/doc/usage/bootflow.rst

 are:

 Device
-    Name of the bootmethod
+    Name of the bootdevice

 Block dev
     Name of the block device, if any.
 Network devices don't have a block device.

 Subdir
     Subdirectory used for retrieving files.
-For network bootmethods this is the directory of the 'bootfile' parameter passed from DHCP.
+For network bootdevices this is the directory of the 'bootfile' parameter passed from DHCP.
 All file retrievals when booting are relative to this.